rapid7/insightconnect-plugins/jamf/help.md

 # Version History

+* 1.1.1 - New spec and help.md format for the Hub
 * 1.1.0 - Add action to get user location details by device ID
 * 1.0.0 - Initial plugin